KhronosGroup/glTF/extensions/Khronos/KHR_glsl_multi_view/README.md

 };
 ```

-A new semantic uniform `VIEWPROJECTIONBUFFER` is introduced to identify this uniform buffer.
+A new uniform semantic `VIEWPROJECTIONMULTIVIEWBUFFER` is introduced to identify this uniform buffer.

-The `LOCAL`, `MODEL` and `MODELINVERSE` semantic uniforms are left unchanged as regular uniforms.
+The `LOCAL`, `MODEL` and `MODELINVERSE` uniform semantics are left unchanged as regular uniforms.

 ```C
 uniform mat4 u_local;         // LOCAL